✓ Updated April 2026

 When is the absolute best time to visit the Picos de Europa for hiking, and what should I pack for that season?

 I'm planning to drive through the Picos.
-Are the roads challenging, and are there any specific routes you'd recommend?
+Are the roads challenging, and what's the best way to navigate between the main villages?

 How many days do you need in Picos de Europa, Spain?